Thraundil/LSDA/README.md

 # NOTES

 ### Downloading the data
 Data can be downloaded with the scraper.
-To download all data (expected time: 4h, expected size: 100GB):
+To download all data (expected time: 4h, expected size: 25GB (with resizing):
 `$ cd src`
 `$ python scraper.py`